abhi3700/My_Learning-Cpp/my_cpp_faqs.md

 	- In C++ you have to place the code in header files to enable inlining.
 	- If your application is not CPU bound, you aren't getting any benefits from using an unsafe language like C++ except for extra quality time with the debugger.
 	- Use `inline` for smaller functions, especially in case of Blockchain applications, where CPU resources are limited & a Smart Contract developer should write code efficiently.
+	- Using the `inline` keyword should be kept to a minimum and reserved for only those functions that do very little and need to do it with minimal overhead, as demonstrated earlier.

 	For more, refer to [this](http://yosefk.com/c++fqa/inline.html)